Super-exponential extinction time of the contact process on random geometric graphs

 Moreover if $x \neq i$ and $y \neq j,$ then $Z^r_{x,y}$ is independent of $Z^r_{i,j}.$ Hence by a result of Liggett, Schonmann and Stacey \cite{LSS} (see also Theorem B26 in \cite{L}) the distribution of the family $(Z^r_{i,j})$ stochastically dominates the measure of a Bernoulli oriented percolation with parameter

 with $ \gamma \in (0,1)$.
 Moreover, if $\lambda M$ is large enough, then $1- T^{- \gamma} > 1 -\varepsilon $, with $\varepsilon$ as in Lemma \ref{lc}.

 In summary, when $\lambda M $ is large enough, the distribution of $(Z^r_{i,j})$ stochastically dominates the one of an oriented percolation on $[0, \ell] $ with density close to $1$.
-On the other hand, it follows from Lemma $\ref{lc}$ (ii) that w.h.p. the oriented percolation process survives up to the step
+On the other hand, it follows from Lemma $\ref{lc}$ (ii) that the oriented percolation process survives up to the step